Authors: Dr. Theo Notteboom, Dr. Jean-Paul Rodrigue and Dr. Athanasios Pallis

 A. The emergence of cruise terminal operators

-Until the COVID-19 pandemic, the cruise industry experienced remarkable growth rates.
+The cruise industry experienced remarkable growth rates, only with a temporary setback during the COVID-19 pandemic.
 Since the 1990s, the global growth rate of the cruise industry has endured despite economic cycles of growth and recession or other events disrupting cruise tourism, such as hurricanes.
 This growth rapidly reshapes the cruise industry, with private operators entering the business.
 Liberalization and internationalization in the cruise terminal business have become a trend similar to what occurred in the container terminal sector.
 Ports started to see cruises as more than an ancillary activity of secondary importance.

 The presence of specialized cruise terminal operators has expanded.
-Along with service and other upgrades, the essential infrastructure for cruise terminal operations is also changing rapidly.
+Along with service and other upgrades, the essential infrastructure for cruise terminal operations is also undergoing rapid changes.
 Specialized cruise terminals replace multipurpose or temporary docking facilities.
-The bigger cruise ports develop via a terminalization strategy, – the evolution of autonomously operating terminals of considerable size; the terminals at Cruise Port Barcelona, the biggest port in Europe; and the size of cruise terminals in North America provide illustrative examples.
+Larger cruise ports have developed through a terminalization strategy, with the evolution of autonomously operating terminals of considerable size.
+The terminals at Cruise Port Barcelona, the biggest port in Europe, and the size of cruise terminals in North America provide illustrative examples.
 New cruise terminals are built, and existing facilities are upsized and upgraded, imposing additional investments on the host port or terminal operator.
 Aiming to effectively respond to calls for upgrading cruise terminals, while safeguarding public spending, port authorities started to seek the active involvement of third parties to finance, construct, operate, and commercially develop cruise facilities.
-Private entry in cruise terminals has been facilitated by the port governance reforms applied to all port activities, with governments establishing a more commercialized environment for port operators.
+Port governance reforms have facilitated private entry in cruise terminals, with governments establishing a more commercialized environment for port operators.

 This development has resulted in new opportunities for several firms, such as cruise lines and specialized cruise terminal operators, wishing to undertake new or additional investments in the cruise business, and sometimes to follow a path of internationalization.
 The concessioning of cruise terminals to third parties and the development of new terminals have become common practices.
 In some ports, cruise lines are directly involved in the financing, building, and operations of terminals.
 In other ports, local cruise terminal operators, which are often also port agents, are progressively joined by other companies that have developed interests in taking control of cruise ports and specialized purpose vehicles (SPVs) built by terminal operating companies.
 Eventually, international players emerged.
 As cruise activities in ports gain additional operational autonomy, public authorities are pursuing partnerships with third parties to finance and develop growth strategies.